osposweb/osposweb.github.io/Getting-Started-installations.md

 More info in the wiki page [Extras for Docker cloud maintenance](Extras-for-Docker-cloud-maintenance) must be read.

 # Professional Install
 -----------------------

-This section its dedicated to those that will deploy in secure and serious production environments. **Dont use github direclty!!** Downloads must be using unstable bintray or stable releases checkpoints.
+This section its dedicated to those that will deploy in secure and serious production environments.

 ## Professional Install Local